Fabio Miretti: 2022–2024: Permanent promotion to the first team

 In August 2022, Miretti was given the number 20 jersey for Juventus, and was promoted to the first team permanently.
 On 31 August, he assisted Arkadiusz Milik's 2–0 goal against Spezia, becoming the first player born after 2002 to provide an assist in Serie A. He made his UEFA Champions League debut as a starter on 6 September in a match against Paris Saint-Germain at old, becoming the second-youngest Juventus player to be a starter in a UEFA competition (behind Stefano Pioli at 18 years and 335 days old in September 1984).
 However, after being yellow carded in the late first half, he was substituted by Weston McKennie during the half-time break.
 His first season as a first-team player saw him play 40 matches in all competitions.
 On 20 July 2023, he renewed with Juventus until 2027.
 He scored the first goal in Serie A on 5 November, the winner of Fiorentina–Juventus.

-2024–present: Loan to Genoa
+2024–present: Loan to Genoa and Beşiktaş

 On 25 August 2024, Miretti joined fellow Serie A club Genoa on a season-long loan without a buy option.
+On 28 August 2026, Miretti joined Süper Lig club Beşiktaş on loan with an option to buy for €13 million.